What Makes Teeth Sensitive?

 California Dentist Here to Help Your Teeth

 Whether you have sensitive teeth, gum disease, cavities, or just need a cleaning, we can help you.
-At the dental office of Curtis L. Chan, D.D.S., we can help your various needs while providing you the tools to ensure that your teeth remain healthy and happy the rest of your life.
-Call our office today to set up an appointment to see how we can help you at (858) 481-9090.
+At the Del Mar, California dental office of Curtis L. Chan, D.D.S., we can assist with your dental needs while providing you the tools to ensure that your teeth remain healthy and happy for the rest of your life.
+Call our San Diego, California office today to set up an appointment to see how we can help you at (858) 481-9090.

 Comments are closed.